axfelix/axfelix.github.io/index.md

 - I wrote the [desktop client](https://github.com/usask-rc/radiam-agent-releases/releases), which uses Electron and Python packed into a single binary for both GUI and CLI usage, for an indexer tool we developed called [Radiam](https://radiam.readthedocs.io/en/latest/), with my colleague Yang Zhou.

-- I used this same approach to make a user-friendly desktop GUI for preparing BagIt packages for deposit to our local repositories, called [MoveIt](https://github.com/axfelix/moveit-electron), inspired by earlier work done by Mark Jordan; I'm working on a companion app intended to replace the deprecated [bagger](https://github.com/LibraryOfCongress/bagger) project, which I'm calling [ProveIt](https://github.com/axfelix/dragbag).

 - I only blog when I get annoyed enough about being the only one in the world to have a particular problem; recently, this included [using CUDA under bash on Windows](cuda.md), which will happily [soon become unnecessary](https://www.theverge.com/2020/5/19/21263377/microsoft-windows-10-linux-gui-apps-gpu-acceleration-wsl-features).

 - I previously wrote up a solution for [handling lossy video in Archivematica](ffv1.md), which is also now happily obsolete as related work has been upstreamed.